vincios/azienda-gallo/README.md

 4. Fill the secrets files, into the `secrets` folder

+    ⚠️ Make sure to not add special characters (like newlines or unwanted spaces) in the secret files!

     💡 In `mariadb_password.txt` you can write anything, and it will be your database's root and user password

 5. Set the mosquitto password